Training & Consultation

 • Mediation / Conflict Resolution

-• Creating non-judgmental space for holding marginalized people's truths is key to healing from injustice and systemic oppression.
-Learn how to tap on the inherent power and wholeness within your community to create spaces for vulnerable storytelling.
+Creating non-judgmental space for holding marginalized people's truths is key to healing from injustice and systemic oppression.
+Learn how to tap on the inherent energy and wholeness within your community to create spaces for vulnerable storytelling.

 Total: 1.5 hours to 4 hours.

-• Learn the language needed to discuss queer issues, identify best practices to support LGBTQIA+ loved ones and community members, and reconceptualize your own relationship to gender and sexual identity.
+Learn the language needed to discuss queer issues, identify best practices to support LGBTQIA+ loved ones and community members, and reflect on your own relationship to gender and sexual identity.

 Modules: